 The Internet, a global resource that adds efficiency to many everyday tasks, is no longer limited to home or office access.
-It’s everywhere.
-It’s in our pockets, on our wrists, in our cars and in home appliances.
-Wherever you go, there’s bound to be a Wi-Fi connection available, and with so many advances in wireless technology, just about any physical object can be transformed into an enabled device.
+It?s everywhere.
+It?s in our pockets, on our wrists, in our cars and in home appliances.
+Wherever you go, there?s bound to be a Wi-Fi connection available, and with so many advances in wireless technology, just about any physical object can be transformed into an enabled device.
 The Internet of Things (IoT) has added an extra layer of intelligence to our devices, allowing them to connect with other digital entities and share data.
 But how are businesses supposed to utilize the IoT, and furthermore, how can they collect and share this abundance of data for automation purposes?
-One thing is certain, as the IoT matures, businesses are becoming more connected than ever before.
+One thing is certain, as the IoT matures, businesses are becoming more connected than ever before and some people keep this efficient with control relays with a timer built in or something similar.

 Start with the Basics